reportportal/docs/src/md/src/GettingStarted/Integrations.md

 This feature gives you the ability to choose which type you will post a ticket.

-For choosing needed issue type and predefined field for the chosen issue, you should perform the following actions:
+To choose a needed issue type and predefined field for the chosen issue, you should perform the following actions:

 1. Click on "Configure" button

-2. Choose issue type from a drop-down
+2. Choose issue type from the drop-down

-3. Check needed fields and fill them if you need
+3. Check the needed fields and fill them in if necessary

 4. Click on "Submit" button